nkandpa2/long_tail_knowledge/README.md

 ```
 ## Code
 - The code and instructions for running the entity linker can be found in `entity_linking/`
-- The code and instructions for running the relevant document counting heuristic can be found in `relevant_docs`
+- The code and instructions for running the relevant document counting heuristic can be found in `relevant_docs/`